SCUT-DLVCLab/Document-AI-Recommendations/SOTAs/sotas_vie.md

 F1 = \frac{2 \times precision \times recall}{precision + recall}
 $$

+<h4><b>Entity F1 score</b></h4>

+Used as a metric for Entity Extraction (or Semantic Entity Recognition, SER) task.
+It the predicted string and key category are both consistent with the ground-truth, it will be recorded as a TP sample.
+The total number of TP, total number of predictions and total number of ground-truth strings will be used to calculate the score.

 When using the BIO-tagging schema, the [seqeval](https://github.com/chakki-works/seqeval) library is a good choice for calculating the F1-score.

+<h4><b>Linking F1 score</b></h4>

+Used as a metric for Entity Linking (or Relation Extraction, RE) task.
+Models takes the ground-truths of Entity Extraction as input, then predicts the linking relation between entities.
+A linking is considered as TP if and only if the predicted pair exists in the ground-truth pairs.

+<h4><b>Pair F1 score</b></h4>

+Used as a metric for end-to-end pair extraction task.
+A prediction is considered TP if and only if the predicted key-value pair exactly matches the ground-truth pair.
+The total number of TP, total number of predictions and total number of ground-truth pairs will be used to calculate the score.

+<h4><b>QA F1 score</b></h4>

+Used as the metric for LLM-based models.

+For Entity Extraction, two types of operations are used:
+1. The model takes the text content of an entity as input, then predicts its corresponding key category.
+Used for datasets like FUNSD, where each key category contains multiple entities.
+2. The model takes the key category name as input, then predicts the corresponding text content.
+Used for datasets where each key category contains one or no entity.

+For Entity Linking, the model takes the question entity as input, then predicts the corresponding answer entity.

+⚠️ **It is worth-noting that, the QA F1 score is a loosened metric compared to the conventional settings, since prior information like the entity span is provided to the model.
+Hence, scores obtained through the QA pipeline cannot be directly compared with the scores obtained through the conventional settings.** In this section, we will separately list these QA scores.

 <h3><b>Edit Distance Score</b></h3>